cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ```

 In the above template, when evaluated, gives a label selector string which looks like `plan=<plan-id-1>`.
 If there are any cluster which are meant for scheduling instances from a specific plan, then that appropriate label can be applied on that `SFCluster` and this scheduler will ensure all such instances are scheduled in that cluster.
 Continuing this example, other plans can have a template evaluating to `plan!=<plan-id-1>`, which will ensure that other clusters are used for those plans.
 Similar to the example above, label selectors can be written using go template for specific scheduling criteria.
         To enable this scheduler use `--set interoperator.config.schedulerType=label-selector` in the helm install/upgrade command.
 If a label selector chooses multiple clusters, least-utilized scheduling logic will be applied to select one among them.
+Least utilized first logic schedules a service instance to the cluster which has the lowest number of service instances assigned to it.

 ### Provisioner
 Provisioner was also already introduced earlier, please read about it in the earlier section [here](#service-fabrik-inter-operator-provisioner).
 In the multi-cluster setup, provisioners are deployed across multiple clusters by interoperator automatically.
 More details can be found in the [deployment flow](#deployment-flow) section.